 Conclusion

-Overall, this was my first experience looking for a new job in Singapore.
+Overall, this was my first experience looking for a new job specifically in Singapore.
 These were everything I did and went through during that period, it had helped me secure a position so hopefully it would help anyone who’s reading this as well.
 Good luck y’all.